MHoai/chatbotHCMUT-OpenAI-Embedding/README.md

 ```

 ## Reindexing data
-The data, after indexing, is stored in the dataStorage folder.
-Skip this step if dataStorage already contains files.
+The data is stored in the dataStorage folder after indexing.
+Run development mode if dataStorage already contains files.
 ```
 python main.py --dev --reindex
 ```